nerd-coders/Mental-Health/readme.md

-git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits git clone <url> - Clone your repo in your local machine
+git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git push - Push your repo to the github server git log - View recent commits git clone <url> - Clone your repo in your local machine